BreadMoirai/github-release-gradle-plugin/README.md

 This plugin is not endorsed by Github.

 This plugin uses [OkHttp](http://square.github.io/okhttp/) to send a POST requests to the github api that creates a release and uploads specified assets.
+## Known Issues
+If you are using multiple GithubRelease tasks to compose a single release, the release must be published `draft=false` with the first task.
+Currently, the plugin cannot find an existing release if it is a draft.

 ## Changelog
-2.3.0
+2.3.7
 - Update dependencies to latest version
   - OkHttp 4.*, etc; Addressing [#36][i36]
-- Update to Gradle 7
+- Update to Gradle 7; Addressing [#40][i40]
-- Changed default value of draft from `false` -> `true`
-- Setting draft to `false` and running the task with an existing release will now publish the release if it is an draft.
+- Setting draft to `false` and running the task with an existing release will now publish the release if it is a draft.
 If already published, will error with `RELEASE ALREADY EXISTS`
 - If draft is set to `false`, task will now first create the release with draft set to `true`, upload assets, and then update the release with draft set to `false`, publishing it.
 Addressing [#28][i28].
-- Added configuration methods to the Task object
+Does not work if steps are split up into separate tasks
 - Added recipes for configuring tasks addressing [#39][i39]
+- Merged [#38][p38], [#41][p41], [#42][p42]

 2.2.12
 - Address [#32][i32] Exposed the OkHttpClient with `client`.